Samuel-Adeyeye/monty/README.md

   * The parameter `<int>` must be an integer.

 * **pall**
-  * Prints all values in the stack/queue, starting from the top.
+  * Prints all values in the stack/queue, starting from the top.If the stack is empty, don't print anything.

 * **pint**
   * Prints the top value of the stack/queue.